-The battery may not be charged when it is purchased.
-Before using the chain saw for the first time, place the battery in the battery charger and charge it fully.
+The battery will only be half charged when it is purchased.
+Before using the chain saw for the first time, place the battery in the charger and fully charge the battery.
 Be sure to read all safety precautions and follow the instructions in the battery and charger manuals.
 When storing the chain saw for a prolonged period of time, remove the battery.
-When the chain saw is going to be used again, charge the battery for at least a full charging period.
+When the chain saw is going to be used again, fully charge the battery prior to use.
 The battery has no memory effect.